Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Whole-Body Motion Planning Control

-To evaluate the relative impact of using a gait synthesized offline via HZD as a terminal cost, we produce a heuristic reference trajectory to be compared against.
-In particular, the user commanded base pose and velocity, a nominal joint configuration, and zero joint velocities are used to define the state reference.
-The input reference is defined with zero joint accelerations and contact forces that are evenly distributed among each foot in contact in the nominal joint configuration such that the weight of the robot is compensated.
-For the foot references, we extract the nominal touchdown and liftoff locations below the hip at the middle of the contact phase and fit a smooth swing reference trajectory.
+\paragraph{Heuristic Trajectory} To evaluate the relative impact of using a gait synthesized offline via HZD in the cost function, we produce a heuristic reference trajectory to be compared against.
+In particular, the state trajectory $\mb{x}_{\rm ref}(t)$ is composed of a user-commanded base pose and velocity, and a static nominal joint configuration.
+The input reference $\mb{u}_{\rm ref}(t)$ is defined with zero joint accelerations and contact forces that are evenly distributed among each foot in contact in the nominal joint configuration such that the weight of the robot is compensated.
+The foot references $\mb{p}_{i,\rm{ref}}(t)$, $\mb{v}_{i,\rm{ref}}(t)$, and $\mb{a}_{i,\rm{ref}}(t)$ are designed by extracting the nominal touchdown and liftoff locations below the hip at the middle of the contact phase and fitting a smooth hand-designed swing reference trajectory.
 The heuristic and HZD-based terminal state are visualized in Fig.~\ref{fig:terminal_state}.